harvard-library/list_view/README.md

 * Bundler
 * A webserver capable of running a Rails application.
 Tested on Apache and Nginx with Passenger
 * An operating system.
 Tested on Linux/OSX, may work on other platforms.
-* A database server.
-Tested on PostgreSQL 9, should work with other DBs
+* PostgreSQL 9.2 or greater
+* Imagemagick

 ## Application Set-up Steps
 1. Get code from: https://github.com/harvard-library/hollis_links